 8. Have patience

-Big goals take time, and expecting immediate results can mean the downfall of successful goal setting.
+Big goals take time, and expecting immediate results can be the downfall of successful goal setting.

 9. Tell people about your goals